codingCapricorn/Couple-Of-Self-Developed-Websites/README.md

-# Simple Website Building For Begineers
+# Simple Website Building For Beginner

 Building a website using HTML,CSS,wordpress,Jquery,Javascript.